 There are multiple routes to establishing a combined authority.
-Under the original procedure from the 2009 Act, a council or group of councils may carry out a ‘governance review’, which must publish a ‘scheme’ recommending the creation of a combined authority.
+Under the original procedure from the Local Democracy, Economic Development and Construction Act 2009, a council or group of councils may carry out a ‘governance review’, which must publish a ‘scheme’ recommending the creation of a combined authority.
 Publication of the scheme requires the consent of the local authority areas included in the scheme.
 The Secretary of State may then agree to create a combined authority via secondary legislation.

-Alternatively, via the 2016 Act, the Secretary of State may decide to establish a combined authority, if the councils in the relevant area consent.
+Alternatively, via the Cities and Local Government Devolution Act 2016, the Secretary of State may decide to establish a combined authority, if the councils in the relevant area consent.
 The Secretary of State must hold a public consultation, unless one has already been carried out locally and a ‘scheme’ has been published.
 The Secretary of State must be satisfied that the establishment of a combined authority is likely to “improve the exercise of statutory functions” in the area in question.

 An existing combined authority may be changed into a mayoral combined authority via a further Order made by the Secretary of State.
 All the member authorities must consent to this.
-However, the 2016 Act provides that any authorities that do not consent must be removed from the combined authority when the elected mayor is established.
+However, the Cities and Local Government Devolution 2016 Act provides that any authorities that do not consent must be removed from the combined authority when the elected mayor is established.

-For more information, please see the LGA’s publication Combined Authorities – A plain English Guide.
+For more information, please see the LGA’s Combined Authorities – A plain English Guide.

 - How are mayoral combined authorities structured?